 Luckily for Quackenbush, and for us, he was also developing another product – his first air pistol!

 Quackenbush’s U.S. patent, 115,638 “Improvement in Toy Guns and Pistols” was granted on June 6th 1871.
-On first glance of the patent drawings, you might think that this is a pop-out pistol.
+At first glance at the patent drawings, you might think that this is a pop-out pistol.
 But you would be very much mistaken.
 Whilst the barrel does indeed slide into the pistol, it is actually cocked by pulling the barrel out.
 This pulls the piston head and compresses the spring towards the front of the pistol.
 A simple single levered trigger holds the piston head in place against the pressure of the mainspring.
-The barrel is then pushed back into the pistol through a hole in the center of the piston.
+The barrel is then pushed back into the pistol through a hole in the centre of the piston.
 The breech is a simple pivoting plate arrangement with a knob handle.
 Opening the breech plate exposes the barrel to allow the loading of a dart or other projectile.
 In its fully rear position, the barrel does not make contact with the pivoting breech.
 This is to allow the air that is compressed by the piston to flow into the barrel and shoot the dart through the barrel.

 Just three months later, Quackenbush placed an advert in the September 9th edition of Scientific American with the intention to sell his air pistol invention.
 It would seem he didn’t intend to manufacture it himself but perhaps raise money for some other purpose as he did with his extension ladder patent.
 I do find it amusing that in his advert he claimed that it “will throw over 100 yds”.
 He wouldn’t be allowed to get away with such claims today.